sjsrey/giasp16/content/pages/tools.md

 When you are done working in this environment, you can get back to your default environment with:

  `source deactivate`

+On Windows:

+1. `conda create -n pysal110 scipy matplotlib jupyter ipython pandas ipywidgets`
+2. `activate pysal110`
+4. `pip install -U pysal`
+5. `pip install -U folium`

+When you are done working in this environment, you can get back to your default environment with:

+ ` deactivate`

 #### PySAL via Enthought Canopy